modalitysystems/modalitysoftware-docs/deploytwa.md

 Teamwork Analytics can be managed via its Resource Group in [Azure Portal](https://portal.azure.com/).

 * To pause the data gathering process, use Azure Portal to navigate to the virtual machine (usually named *twa-vm*) inside the Resource Group, and click "Stop".
 To resume the process, click "Start".
 Teamwork Analytics runs as a Windows service that starts automatically with the Virtual Machine.
-* To uninstall Teamwork Analytics completely, **including deleting Teams usage data**, delete the Resource Group.
+* To uninstall Teamwork Analytics completely, **including deleting Teams usage data**, simply delete the Resource Group.
+This will delete all the resources therein.
 You will be prompted to type in the name of the Resource Group for confirmation.
   > **Note: This will delete all the Teams usage data gathered by Teamwork Analytics!**